OceanDynamicsUConn/GroupManual/README.md

 6. **Communicate with the group**:
     You must attend group meetings and one-on-one meetings with Cesar.
-You are also expected to communicate with your fellow group members more broadly (see communication section below).
+You are also encouraged to collaborate with your fellow group members.

 ### Expectations for "being present" and vacation